aparnakhadatkar/DP-500-Azure-Data-Analyst/Instructions/labs/10-improve-performance-with-hybrid-tables.md

    >**Note**: In this lab, you will set up the **Sales** table to use an incremental refresh and become a hybrid table.
 A hybrid table includes a DirectQuery partition that represents the latest time period.
 That partition ensures current data from the data source is available in Power BI reports.

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+   > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
    > - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 ## Exercise 2: Set up incremental refresh.